 Bourbon lovers everywhere owe a great deal to Maker’s Mark.
 They are the biggest players in the wheated bourbon category.
-It’s the space that offers bourbon with that is often softer, rounder flavors than straight whiskey.
+It’s the space that offers bourbon with notes that are often softer and rounder than those found in straight whiskey.

 The barrel select program at Makers allows partners to choose their own adventure by customizing a nine-week finish for a cask strength Makers Mark 46 barrel.
 BBS is the Private Select program’s first participant to select a Double Gold winner in Makers Mark history.
 There are over 1,000 available stave combinations, Black Bourbon Society landed on theirs without choosing Mocha- the most popular selection in the program.